-Sixteen-year-old Mexican pianist DANIELA LIEBMAN has quickly established herself as an artist of eloquence, poise, and nuance.
-Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than twenty orchestras on four continents.
+Seventeen-year-old Mexican pianist DANIELA LIEBMAN has rapidly established herself as an artist of eloquence, poise, and nuance.
+Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than twenty-five orchestras on four continents.

-In the 2018-19 season, Daniela appears as soloist with the Flagstaff Symphony, Hartford Symphony, Massepequa Philharmonic, and returns with the Orquesta Filarmónica de Jalisco and the Ontario Philharmonic.
-In past seasons, she has performed with the Filarmónica Boca del Río, the Corpus Christi Symphony, the National Symphony of Ecuador, Orlando Philharmonic, the Boca Raton Festival of the Arts Orchestra, San Angelo Texas Symphony, Radio Filharmonia of Lima, the National Symphony of Bogota, and the Guatemala City Orchestra, among others.
-In Mexico, Daniela has appeared with the Jalisco Symphony Orchestra, the Mexico City Philharmonic, the Michoacan Symphony, Zapopan Symphony, the Orchestra Sinfonia de Sinaloa, and the Fladamex Symphony.
+In the 2019-20 season, Daniela appears as soloist with the Flagstaff Symphony, Hartford Symphony, Massepequa Philharmonic, and returns with the Orquesta Filarmónica de Jalisco and the Ontario Philharmonic.
+In past seasons, she has performed with the Filarmónica Boca del Río, the Corpus Christi Symphony, the National Symphony of Ecuador, Orlando Philharmonic, the Boca Raton Festival of the Arts Orchestra, the National Symphony of Bogotá, and the Guatemala City Orchestra, among others.
+In Mexico, Daniela has appeared with the Orquesta Sinfónica Nacional de México, the Mexico City Philharmonic, the Michoacan Symphony, Zapopan Symphony, the Orchestra Sinfonia de Sinaloa, and the Fladamex Symphony.
 Daniela debuted at Mexico’s illustrious Palacio de Bellas Artes in 2013, performing Shostakovich and Mozart on two separate occasions with the Orchestra de Camera de Bellas Artes.
 That same year, Daniela made her Carnegie Hall Stern Auditorium/Perelman Stage debut with the Park Avenue Chamber Symphony and Shostakovich’s second piano concerto.

-Committed to spreading her love of music with others, Daniela frequently participates in talkbacks with piano students of all ages and backgrounds, most recently at the La Jolla Music Society’s Discovery Series.
-Her dedication to celebrating her heritage through creative programming reflects in her musical and cultural ambassadorship, notably this past season at Harvard University’s 2018 Mexico Conference.
+Committed to sharing her love of music with others, Daniela frequently participates in talkbacks with piano students of all ages and backgrounds, most recently at the La Jolla Music Society’s Discovery Series and Ravinia Festival.
+Her dedication to celebrating her heritage through creative programming reflects in her musical and cultural ambassadorship, notably at Harvard University’s 2018 Mexico Conference.

-Daniela released her eponymous debut album in June 2018to critical acclaim, featuring “emotive” and “most memorable” (The Journal of Music) renditions of Schubert’s Op.
+Daniela released her eponymous debut album in June 2018 to critical acclaim, featuring “emotive” and “most memorable” (The Journal of Music) renditions of Schubert’s Op.
 90 impromptus, Chopin’s third ballade, and Ponce’s Balada Mexicana.
 Distributed by Warner Classics, the album reached #5 on Spotify’s “Classical New Releases,” #2 on Amazon Music’s “Fresh Classical,” and #2 on Apple Music’s “New Classical.”
-Since its release, Daniela’s recording of Ponce’s Balada Mexicana has been streamed over 750,000 times on Spotify.
+Since its release, Daniela’s recording of Ponce’s Balada Mexicana has been streamed over 1,200,000 times on Spotify.
 The same track is featured on the Mexican television series, Aquí en la Tierra, starring, among others, Gael García Bernal and Paulina Dávila.
 Daniela’s upcoming double-concerto recording project, slated for a fall 2020 release, includes Ravel’s G Major and Ponce’s Piano Concertos.